edsonwade/university-system/README.md

 6. Write unit and integration tests.
 7. Create Dockerfile and docker-compose configuration.

 ## Database Choice and Schema
 - **Database:** PostgreSQL
 - A well-defined schema should be designed to accommodate the entities and their relationships effectively.

+## Contribution
+Please read [CONTRIBUTING.md](link-to-contributing-file) for details on how to contribute to this project.

+## License
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).